Skip to main content

 Hormonal Influence on Metabolic and Systemic Health

-The does not operate in isolation; it is deeply intertwined with metabolic function.
+The endocrine system does not operate in isolation; it is deeply intertwined with metabolic function.
 Hormones like estrogen, progesterone, and testosterone exert significant influence over glucose metabolism, lipid profiles, and body composition.
 For instance, estrogen plays a role in maintaining insulin sensitivity and a favorable lipid profile.
 Its decline in menopause can contribute to increased visceral adiposity, insulin resistance, and dyslipidemia, thereby elevating the risk of metabolic syndrome and cardiovascular disease.

 The role of testosterone in female metabolic health, though at much lower concentrations than in men, is also significant.
 It contributes to lean muscle mass, which is metabolically active tissue, and can influence fat distribution.
 Low testosterone in women has been associated with reduced energy and diminished muscle strength.
 Optimized testosterone levels can support body composition, contributing to a healthier metabolic profile and sustained physical function.